FreeProving/free-compiler/README.md

 directory if it does not exist already.
 The `_CoqProject` file tells Coq where to find the compiler’s base library.
 Add the `--no-coq-project` command line flag to disable the generation of a `_CoqProject` file.

+The compiler also places a JSON file (*interface file*) for every converted module into the output directory.
+The interface file contains information about the functions and types exported by the module and is needed when translating module dependencies.
+Modules are only allowed to import other modules that are compiled in the same pass or modules for which an interface file can be found.
+By default the compiler looks in the working and output directory for interface files.
+Additional locations to look for can be specified using the `--import` (or `-i`) command line option.

 In order to compile Haskell modules successfully, the compiler needs to know the names of predefined data types and operations.
 For this purpose, the `base/Prelude.toml` configuration file has to be loaded.
 If the compiler is installed as described above, it will be able to locate the base library automatically.